MSThalamus/rust-development-hierarchy/README.md

 [post]: https://users.rust-lang.org/t/how-to-model-inheritance-hierarchy/33380

-2. Adopt no *external* dependencies (at least for the initial commit).
+2. Adopt no *external* dependencies (at least for the initial milestones).
    * No external crates are leveraged within the RDH framework.
 Only std:: and our own bespoke crates are used.